pip-services/pip-services-docs/content/en/toolkit/getting_started/toolkit_architecture/__text1_python.md

+The core of the toolkit is shown in green.
+It consists of two modules, both of which are required:

 - [Commons](../../commons) - Basic primitives for symmetrical development on various programming languages, as well as patterns, that are used in the rest of the modules.